MetaMask/metamask-extension/docs/confirmations.md

 #### 2. Create Approval Requests

-Create sequentil approval requests as normal using the above instructions.
+Create sequential approval requests as normal using the above instructions.

 While the an approval request has been approved or rejected but no subsequent approval request has been created, a loading page is automatically displayed containing a spinner.